 Tapioca is a processed starch product that’s extracted from cassava, a root vegetable found all over South America.
 It’s made by grinding cassava roots to a pulp that filters out their starch-rich liquid and is then dried into tapioca flour.

 However, some cassava plants contain cyanide, which is why it’s important to treat it first to ensure it’s safe.
 Tapioca can be bought as flour, flakes or pearls and is also gluten-free.
-Many cooks recommend replacing 1 tablespoon of cornstarch with two tablespoons of tapioca flour.
-This is one of the most popular alternatives for baking.
+Many cooks usually recommend replacing 1 tablespoon of cornstarch with two tablespoons of tapioca starch flour.
+This is one of the most common alternatives for baking.

 #6 Replacement for Corn Starch: Ground Flaxseeds

 Ground flaxseeds are very absorbent and when mixed with water, form a jelly.
 But unlike cornstarch, which is smooth, the consistency of flax can be a bit gritty.

 With that being said, flaxseeds are an excellent source of soluble fiber.
 That’s why using ground flaxseeds instead of flour can enhance the fiber content of your dish.